gaurav-kushwah/devTinder/homework.md

  --create a custom validate function for gennder
  -- Improve the DB schema -- pit all appropriate Validations on each field in Schema -- Add Timestamps in the userSchema

+ --Add API Level validations functions for gender
+ -- Data Sanitizing  - Add API validation for each API -- install validator library
+ -- explore validator library function and Use
+ -- never trust req.body -- use params

+ --- validate data in singupAPI
+ --- install brcypt package
+ --- create password hash using bcrypt.hash and save the user is encrypted password

+ // install Jwt token // install cookie parser

+ // send a dummy cookie
+ // creaste a get porfile api get a cookie back or not

+ //read from profile api
+ // In Login Api, after email and password validation create a jwt token and send it back to theuser in cookies
+ // read the cookies inside your profile api and find the logged in user

+ -- write you user auth middleware
+ -- ad the user auth ,iddleware in profile api and a new send connection api connection request

+ -- set the expirty of the JWT token and cookie to 7 dayws